dbos-inc/dbos-demo-apps/java/dbos-starter/README.md

 ## Prerequisites

-- Java 21 or later (The DBOS Transact SDK Supports Java 17+)
+- Java 17 or later
 - PostgreSQL running on localhost:5432
 - PostgreSQL user `postgres` with password `dbos`